Indicator Explorer

 Long definition

-Net energy imports are estimated as energy use less production, both measured in oil equivalents.
+Net energy imports are estimated as gross imports less gross exports, both measured in tons of oil equivalents (toe).
 A negative value indicates that the country is a net exporter.
 Energy use refers to use of primary energy before transformation to other end-use fuels, which is equal to indigenous production plus imports and stock changes, minus exports and fuels supplied to ships and aircraft engaged in international transport.

 Source